ambieco/laravel-lift/README.md

 It lets you create public properties in Eloquent Models that match your table schema.
 This makes your models easier to read and work with in any IDE.

-The package intelligently uses PHP 8’s attributes, and gives you complete freedom in setting up your models.
+The package intelligently uses PHP 8's attributes, and gives you complete freedom in setting up your models.
 For instance, you can put validation rules right into your models - a simple and easy-to-understand arrangement compared to a separate request class.
 Plus, all these settings are easily reachable through handy new methods.

 With a focus on simplicity, **Lift** depends on **Eloquent Events** to work.
-This means the package fits easily into your project, without needing any major changes (unless you’ve turned off event triggering).
+This means the package fits easily into your project, without needing any major changes (unless you've turned off event triggering).

 ## Documentation
 [![Docs Button]][Docs Link] [![DocsRepo Button]][DocsRepo Link]